 During my first years in Parliament I served on the European Scrutiny Committee (2010-15), the Business, Innovation and Skills Committee (2011-13) and the Culture, Media and Sport Committee (2015-17).
 I also served as Shadow Minister for Energy and Climate Change from October 2013 to September 2015, with specific responsibility for renewable energy, the Green Investment Bank and skills and supply chain issues.

-I am currently a member of the Regulatory Reform Select Committee and the Digital, Culture, Media and Sport Select Committee.
-I also serve on several All-Party Parliamentary Groups including Northern Powerhouse, Energy Studies, Infant Feeding and Inequalities, State Pension Inequality for Women, Women in Parliament, Women and Work, Children’s Media and the Arts and Rugby Union.
+Most recently I served as a member of the Regulatory Reform Select Committee and the Digital, Culture, Media and Sport Select Committee.
+I also served on several All-Party Parliamentary Groups including Northern Powerhouse, Energy Studies, Infant Feeding and Inequalities, State Pension Inequality for Women, Women in Parliament, Women and Work, Children’s Media and the Arts and Rugby Union.